-NRG Energy (NRG) is headquartered in Houston, and is in the Utilities sector.
-The stock has seen a price change of 4.31% since the start of the year.
-The power company is currently shelling out a dividend of $0.38 per share, with a dividend yield of 4.55%.
-This compares to the Utility - Electric Power industry's yield of 3.21% and the S&P 500's yield of 1.74%.
+Based in Chicago, Gatx (GATX) is in the Transportation sector, and so far this year, shares have seen a price change of -0.67%.
+The equipment finance company is paying out a dividend of $0.55 per share at the moment, with a dividend yield of 2.08% compared to the Transportation - Equipment and Leasing industry's yield of 2.18% and the S&P 500's yield of 1.74%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.51 is up 7.9% from last year.
-NRG Energy has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 101.82%.
+Looking at dividend growth, the company's current annualized dividend of $2.20 is up 5.8% from last year.
+Over the last 5 years, Gatx has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.10%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-NRG's current payout ratio is 56%.
-This means it paid out 56% of its trailing 12-month EPS as dividend.
+Gatx's current payout ratio is 34%.
+This means it paid out 34% of its trailing 12-month EPS as dividend.

-NRG is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2023 is $4.54 per share, which represents a year-over-year growth rate of 73.28%.
+Earnings growth looks solid for GATX for this fiscal year.
+The Zacks Consensus Estimate for 2023 is $6.71 per share, representing a year-over-year earnings growth rate of 10.54%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 GATX Corporation (GATX) : Free Stock Analysis Report

 To read this article on Zacks.com click here.